 A Visual representation of computer vision (in this case, the image is an X)

 But don’t think deep learning as a model learning by itself.
 You still need properly labeled data, an evaluation of the model results, and of course an evaluation of the business value it will bring!
 Actually, the lack of precisely labeled data is one of the main reasons DL can have disappointing results in some business cases.

 Of course handling more complex data means more complex algorithms.
-And to extract general enough complex patterns from complex data, you will need lots - read LOTS - of examples (much more than an ML model) - typically millions of labeled images for a classification task.
+And to extract general enough complex patterns from complex data, you will need lots — read: LOTS — of examples (much more than an ML model).
+Typically, you need millions of labeled images for a classification task.